tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

-'Used to link a derived concept of a DataQualityNeed (Measure, Validation, Amendment, or Issue) to the fundamental concept of a DataQualityDimension.
+'Used to link a derived concept of a DataQualityNeed (a test, that is a Measure, Validation, Amendment, or Issue) to the fundamental concept of a DataQualityDimension.
 For a Measure, the dimension of data quality measured.
 For a Validation or Issue, the dimension of data quality assessed.
 For an Amendment, the dimension of data quality to be improved.

 Under the original formulation of the Framework, only Measures have Dimensions.'

 ********************